Secunderabad Junction railway station: Station

 Secunderabad is one of India's largest and busiest railway stations.
-The main railway terminus and a commuter hub in the Hyderabad urban area (the capital of Telangana), it is one of three major stations serving the city; the other two are Kacheguda and the Hyderabad Deccan railway station.
+The main railway terminus and a commuter hub in the Hyderabad urban area, it is one of three major stations serving the city; the other two are Kacheguda railway station and the Hyderabad Deccan railway station.

-The station is the zone headquarters of South Central Railway and the headquarters of the Secunderabad Division.
+The station is the zonal headquarters of South Central Railways. and the headquarters of the Secunderabad Division.
 It is the busiest railway station in the state and SCR's Second-largest junction, after Vijayawada Junction.
 To reduce traffic at Secunderabad, the Railway Board has decided on a fourth major station in Hyderabad.
 There are two proposals for the new terminal: Malkajgiri and Moula-Ali.

 Secunderabad Station has a standard station layout.
 All its tracks are broad-gauge and electrified.
 The Secunderabad–Manmad line is non-electrified, however, so diesel trains are common.

-The station has 10 platforms, which are covered by a reinforced concrete roof.
+The station has ten platforms, which are covered by a reinforced concrete roof.
 Each platform can handle a train with more than 24 coaches.
 There is an additional track between platforms seven and eight, which is a service track for the Hyderabad Multi-Modal Transport System and suburban trains (where two trains halt at the same platform, due to their short length).
 Platforms six and seven are divided in two (6A and B and 7A and B).